Pennsieve/pennsieve-app/README.md

 - Do not delete your feature branch until it is merged to production.

 - Keep your feature branch up to date with `main`.

-- Please do not merge `dev` into your feature branch.
-It may contain unreleased features and will complicate the prod deployment process for your feature.

 ### Deploy for Relase to Production Environment